 The aftermarket is no more just an afterthought.
 Today, leading OEMs have started identifying the opportunities and the effect of parts sales on their overall financial health.
 These sales are less cyclical and often generate more revenue and profit as compared to original equipment sales.
 However, trickier part is to devise and adopt a spare parts sales plan to make sure that the dealers and customers purchase OEM parts to make the most out of it.

 A well-managed and optimized spare parts strategy with effective spares management will help boost revenue, brand image and profitability as well.
 Spares management includes managing spares purchase, inventory and sales as well as keeping track of spares needed for the sales and service counter.
 Spare purchase management includes management of shortage and damaged parts whereas spares sales include tracking both counter and bulk sales including return management.

 Strategic Importance of spare parts

 In today’s customer-driven world, spare parts and service business is gaining prominence as a key focus area with rising total revenue share for the OEMs.
-Increasing strategic importance of spare part business and the inherent complexity of managing this business makes it essential for OEMs to look forward at the complex challenges as opportunities.
+The increasing strategic importance of spare part business and the inherent complexity of managing this business make it essential for OEMs to look forward to the complex challenges as opportunities.